realStandal/gplay-soundiiz-parser/README.md

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)

-I wrote this to swap my Google Play Music playlist to YouTube Music using [Sounddiiz](https://soundiiz.com/).
+I wrote this to swap my Google Play Music playlist to YouTube Music using [Sounddiiz](https://soundiiz.com/); though, once converted you can transfer it to any provider Soundiiz covers.
 Google's transfer feature didn't apply seeing as I was also wanting to transfer accounts.

 Google dumps the tracks in your playlists as indavidual CSV files.
 This CLI will parse those files and export them to a single CSV file compatible with Soundiiz.